-Image: Flow for Dynamics 365 Customer Service
+Image: Flow for Microsoft Dynamics 365 Customer Service

 Standard features of the application include several preconfigured dashboards that help highlight and track important data specific to users or departments.
 Dashboards can include charts, lists, and other resources that provide an overview of the current process and activities in the application at an individual, team, and organisational level.